zoltan-baba/mkdocs-cms/docs/getting-started/rolling-builds.md

 ---
 title: Rolling builds
-published: true
 ---

 You can cancel running builds or builds on hold - no need to abort them manually!
 If you turn on the __Rolling Builds__ feature, you can automatically abort the previous builds of your app once a new one is started.

-!!! note
-	I'll add a new note here.
-New notes never work.

 !!! note "Manual and scheduled builds"
     Please note that manual and scheduled builds are also cancelled